daneedk/com.uc.heimdall/README.md

 - [ ] Look into adding other sensors like smoke/heat/flood.
 - [ ] ..

+## Changes for current version 1.0.13
+* Added flowcard that triggers when a logline is written

 ## Version 1.0.12
 * Minor translation fixes